AlvaroRodriguezDelRio/nov-fams-pipeline/README.md

 - EggNOG with eggnog-mapper.
 We used the following parameter combination: ```emapper.py -m diamond --itype proteins --no_file_comments -i multifasta.faa -o mappings.tab```.
 We considered as significant any hit with E-value < 1e-3.

-- PfamA with the command ```hmmsearch --cpu 10 --tblout mappings.tab /data/Pfam/Pfam-32-A/Pfam-A.hmm multifasta.faa```.
+- PfamA with the command ```hmmsearch --tblout mappings.tab /data/Pfam/Pfam-32-A/Pfam-A.hmm multifasta.faa```.
 We considered as significant any hit with E-value < 1e-5.

 - All the hmms within the PfamB collection with the command ```hmmsearch --tblout mappings.tab PfamB.hmm multifasta.faa```.
 We considered as significant any hit with E-value < 1e-5.

 - RefSeq with the command ```diamond blastx -d /data/RefSeq/refseq.dmnd -q multifasta.cds -o results.tab --outfmt 6 qseqid sseqid pident length mismatch gapopen qstart qend sstart send evalue bitscore qcovhsp scovhsp qlen slen --sensitive```.
 Hits with an E-value < 1e-3 and query coverage > 50% were considered significant

-We considered as novel gene families those with no significant hits to any of these databases.
+We considered as gene families exclusive from uncultivated taxa those with no member with significant hits to any of these databases.

-## Filtering novel gene families
+## Unknown gene familiy from uncultivated taxa filtering filtering

-For dealineating the novel gene family predictions of higher quality, we conducted a series of analysis, for which we needed to create individual fasta files with the i) CDS sequences and ii) Protein sequences of each gene family.
+For dealineating the unknown gene family predictions of higher quality, we conducted a series of filtering steps, for which we needed to create individual fasta files with the i) CDS sequences and ii) Protein sequences of each gene family.

 - For calculating conserved domains, multiple sequence alignments need to be computed on each family.
 For such purpose, we used clustal omega (http://www.clustal.org/omega/):